lmmx/wotd/AUDIT.md

-In the previous step ([DEJUNK.md](DEJUNK.md)) we ended up by enumerating all the unique inexact paths to a key, then making this list unique, so as to provide a 'manifest of keys' by their paths: `ukp_manifest.md`.

 To retrieve the paths marked with an `x` inside the checkbox indicating that the path is to be filtered out: